clojuredocs/guides/articles/ecosystem/community.md

 ## Videos About Clojure

-Videos of talks about Clojure are often made available on [InfoQ](http://www.infoq.com/clojure), [Clojure blip.tv channel](http://blip.tv/clojure), and [Clojure YouTube channel](https://www.youtube.com/user/ClojureTV).
+Videos of talks about Clojure are often made available on [InfoQ](http://www.infoq.com/clojure), and [Clojure YouTube channel](https://www.youtube.com/user/ClojureTV).

  * [Full Disclojure](http://vimeo.com/channels/fulldisclojure/videos) is a series of screencasts about Clojure